Disability Resources and Educational Services (DRES) Achievement and Leadership Awards

 David C. and Ruth K. Mieher Scholarship

-This scholarship provides monetary support for undergradate students who are registered with and utilize the services provided by DRES.
+This scholarship provides monetary support for undergraduate students who are registered with and utilize the services provided by DRES.

 David S. Mundy Scholarship